In vivo.

 In Omni is still at least 15 years away.
 We should likely see it take shape in the 2040s.

-And in the video I also talked about two projects I have been working on: Antroph Robotics and Biosimulant.
+In my last video, I talked about how disabilities should not exist and would not exist in the future and I also talked about two projects I have been working on: Antroph Robotics and Biosimulant.

 Antroph asks what happens when you emulate biology by embodying artificial intelligence into the physical world with robotic artifacts and robotic pets.